God is continually looking for people “whose heart is loyal to Him.”

 The question today is. . .do we understand who we are. . .and what we can do through His direction and with His power.

-I’d like to encourage you to get a head start on your goals for 2014.
+I’d like to encourage you to think about all you can accomplish on your remaining goals for 2019.

-Perhaps your number one goal should be. . .to see yourself the way God sees you and recognize that He’s looking for you.
+Perhaps your number one goal to finish strong should be to see yourself the way God sees you and recognize that He’s looking for you.

 God has no eyes but ours to see opportunities for change, growth and success.